GENERAL PARKING INFORMATION

 - I did not visit my car for days and was unaware of receiving citations;

-Appeals can only be submitted on line.
+Appeals may only be submitted online.
 Forms with missing, incorrect or incomplete information will not be considered for review.

 The initial judgment from Transportation & Parking Services may be appealed to the Traffic Board of Appeals unless otherwise noted.
 This must be done by filing a second appeal within seven days of the initial judgment.
 Second appeals submitted after this time frame will be ineligible to appear before the Board.